dexPagma/GradeCard/README.md

 ```

 ### Execution
-After compilation, the output file will be named **grade_card_program**.
+After compilation, the output file will be named **PES_Official_GradeCaed**.
 Run it to use the GradeCardProgram.

 ### Usage
 Explain how to use the GradeCardProgram, input formats, expected outputs, etc.